 Vegan Salads and Buddha Bowls

 By including salad ingredients in my weekly food prep, I can throw together healthy and delicious salads and buddha bowls in in minutes during the week.
 Some of my favourite ingredients to prep are baked tofu, grated beet and carrot, steamed broccoli, tahini sauce, balsamic vinaigrette, sweet potato, zucchini noodles, spaghetti squash and roasted brussel sprouts.
-You can find all of my weekly food prep posts here.

 These beautiful bowls feature homemade roasted red peppers, healthy farro, chickpeas, kale, parsley, olives and a perfect lemon tahini sauce.
 Gluten-free, oil-free.

 Roasted potatoes in a kale salad?
 Trust me, it works.
 And it works even better with cranberries, walnuts, roasted brussel sprouts and a sweet and tangy balsamic vinaigrette.
 This one has a longer cooking time than 30 minutes but the prep is quick and easy.
 Gluten-free, oil-free.